 - The Northern Territory is great for outdoor lovers, and Uluru is one of Australia’s most popular attractions!

-- Select how many people are going to be traveling (adults and children will be priced differently)
+- How many people are going to be traveling (adults and children will be priced differently)

 This is a good option for families or groups of people traveling together.
-Airbnb’s are independently owned houses or apartments, that are essentially ‘rented’ for someone during their visit to the area.
-Airbnb’s are similar to hotels, but generally a cheaper and more home-like option.
+Airbnb’s are independently owned houses or apartments, that are essentially ‘rented’ to someone during their stay in the area.
+Airbnb’s are similar to hotels, but generally cheaper and a more home-like option.